War3Evo/War3Source/README.md

 NOTE:

-Branch W3S-El-Diablo-Updates will be a rework of the War3Source engine in order to create compatiblity with War3Evo developers.
+Branch W3S-El-Diablo-Updates will be a rework of the War3Source engine in order to create compatiblity for War3Evo future developers.
 This will be the public version of War3Evo's War3Source Engine and still keep compatibiliy between games.